 I don’t know about you, but eating at steakhouses isn’t my wheelhouse.
-So when I go to one, I read every inch of the menu and agonize over just the right choice of steak and sides to maximize my experience!
-(And then I hate it if someone else orders something that looks better than what I have, lol!)
+So when I go, I read every inch of the menu and agonize over just the right choices to maximize my experience!
+(Then hate it if someone orders something that looks better than mine, lol!)
 And while I enjoy the steak, what makes it for me is the au gratin potatoes.
-My daughter takes after me because she was out for a special dinner with her sweetie, and what Jess raved about the next day wasn’t the steak, it was Ruth’s Chris Potatoes au Gratin.
+My daughter takes after me; when she came back after a special dinner with her sweetie, what Jess raved about wasn’t the steak, it was Ruth’s Chris Potatoes au Gratin.

 About Ruth’s Chris Potatoes au Gratin Copycat:

 Now, I want to go eat at Ruth’s Chris again!!
 But instead, I’m just going to make Ruth’s Chris Potatoes au Gratin Copycat at home, and they’re going to be the perfect side for my Poor Man’s Mock Prime Rib.
 I’m not stopping there, though, and you shouldn’t either!

 These are the potatoes that are gonna up your potato game!
 You’ll want them for every major holiday and every special company dinner, and of course, when you serve steak.
 This is one of those recipes that’s so impressive no one will guess how easy it is or how surprisingly simple, and you don’t have to tell anyone!
 Just say thanks, lol!

 And not only are they simple, with just a handful of ingredients, but they’re also fast, too.
 That’s such a bonus!

 Photos of Ruth’s Chris au Gratin Potatoes from Yelp & Trip Advisor: